 The global population size has not been quantified, but this species is described as uncommon, or rare and local.

-Ochthoeca piurae occurs locally in the Andes of Piura south to Ancash, north-west Peru.
-It has been recorded in Palambla (in Piura), Porculla (Lambayeque), Samne and Sincicap (La Libertad), and Colcabamba, Wiñapatun, Noqno and San Damian (Ancash) (Fjeldså and Krabbe 1990, Fitzpatrick et al. 2004, I. Franke in litt.
-2004, Valqui 2004).
+Ochthoeca piurae occurs locally in the Andes of Piura south to Lima, north-west Peru.
+It has been recorded in Palambla (Piura), Porculla (Lambayeque), Samne and Sincicap (La Libertad), Colcabamba, Wiñapatun, Noqno and San Damian (Ancash) and Santa Eulalia valley (Lima) (Fjeldså and Krabbe 1990, Fitzpatrick et al. 2004, I. Franke in litt.
+2004, Baumann et al. 2015).
 However, it is apparently absent from other areas in north-west Peru where appropriate habitat exists, and it has been suggested that the present distribution of the species is limited to relatively good populations in the department of Ancash and southern La Libertad and small populations around Porculla Pass and Amotape, and that the northern populations have nearly disappeared (I. Franke in litt.
 2004).

-It is not as threatened as many forest-dependent species in the region (Stattersfield et al. 1998), but ongoing habitat clearance and degradation of montane scrub and riparian thickets, in conjunction with overgrazing, are presumably causing population declines.
+The species is not as threatened as other forest-dependent species in the region (Stattersfield et al. 1998), but ongoing habitat clearance and degradation of montane scrub and riparian thickets are presumably causing slow population declines.

 Conservation Actions Underway